alchitry/alchitry.github.io/content/tutorials/basic-cpu.md

 # What is a CPU?

 If you are reading this, there is an excellent chance you already have a decent idea what a CPU is.
-However, since we are going to be making one, we need to have a clear idea of exactly we are going to be making.
+However, since we are going to be making one, we need to have a clear idea of exactly what we are going to be making.

 In its most abstract form, a CPU is a circuit whose behavior is determined by the code it is fed.
 This way, the same circuit can perform a completely different task simply by changing some values in a ROM.